 Pros

-- Excellent family companion
+- Loyal, gentle, and affectionate family companion

 Cons

-- Heavy shedding
+- Heavy shedding and grooming demands

-- Large food & medical expenses
+- Higher food and potential medical expenses due to size

 FAQ on Bernese Mountain Dog